MSc Digital Health

 If you are entering with a degree in computer science or engineering, you will take a bespoke unit in the Foundations of Health and Wellbeing looking at a 'cradle to grave' view of the illnesses that affect the population at all stages of life.

 You will then have the opportunity to work together in groups in a case study unit, which is a problem-based approach to draw together learning from the other units.

 The programme also includes other core units taken by both health and engineering specialists.

 Finally, you will undertake the MSc's unique Digital Health Project, which is closely modelled on the process of product development, including market analysis, analysing data, co-design with a real patient group, designing a clinical trial of your product and understanding the regulations it has to meet before it can be sold.
 This project has been designed with industry partners, ranging from corporates to SMEs, with the intention to prepare students for careers in industry, the healthcare sector and academia.

 An upper second-class honours degree or international equivalent in a STEM discipline or a health-related discipline.
-Applicants with a lower class of degree with relevant work experience will be considered on a case-by-case basis.
+Unfortunately applicants with a degree in Civil Engineering or Aerospace Engineering will not be considered suitable for this programme.